opus1993/pubrepo/content/post/2021-08-27-data-evangelist-part-17/index.md

 Are any of these self-serve?
 Are all of them?

 One way to answer is creating a list of “self-serve requirements,” and seeing how many boxes each option checks.
-You might even pull the latest Gartner review.
+Some might even pull the latest Gartner report out :flushed:.
 But if you’re like me, that’s not how you think about it.
 For each idea, we each imagine ourselves using it.

 Do I think I could use it without asking for help?